phiter/REST/README.md

 DevIo.Data

-	cria a pasta Mapping
+	criada a pasta Mapping

-criar a class FornecedorMapping.cs
+criada a class FornecedorMapping.cs

 	using DevIO.Business.Models;
 	using Microsoft.EntityFrameworkCore;